 Picot Stitch: Ch 3, Slst in the last St made.
 Ref video tutorial here

-PART 4: Adding Rubber Band (Video Tutorial)
+PART 4: Adding Elastic Band (Video Tutorial)

-1. (RS) insert your hook at the top of the waistband, Ch 1 to secure.
+1. (RS) insert your hook at the top of the elastic waistband, Ch 1 to secure.
 Place an elastic

 rubber band behind the loop and bet working yarn.
 Sc evenly across each row working around the rubber band.